tari/taricorp.net/content/posts/2025/web1999/index.md

 };
 ```

-Because it seemed reasonable to move the cursor in up to 128
+Because it seemed reasonable to move the cursor in up to 128 steps, I chose to
-steps, I chose to express the progress from start to end point as an
+express the progress from start to end point as an 8-bit unsigned value, with 1
-8-bit unsigned value, with 1 bit before the decimal point and 7 after:
+bit before the decimal point and 7 after: the 8-bit integer `0` is 0.0, and
-the 8-bit integer `0` is 0.0, and `0x80` is 1.0.
-In this way, moving the
-cursor at minimum speed involves adding 1/128 (integer value `1`) to the
+`0x80` is 1.0.
+In this way, moving the cursor at minimum nonzero speed involves
-progress along the line at each step.
+adding 1/128 (integer value `1`) to the progress along the line at each step.

 Inspired by Bresenham's line algorithm, for each of the x and y coordinates
 I multiplied the required distance to be moved by the fraction of the distance